jupyter-book/mystmd/docs/external-references.md

 :class: dropdown
 # Different languages or wikis

-There are many different official and unoffial wikis that use the same [Wikimedia](wiki:Wikimedia_Foundation) technology, including subdomains in various langauges.
+There are many different official and unofficial wikis that use the same [Wikimedia](wiki:Wikimedia_Foundation) technology, including subdomains in various langauges.

 Wikipedia links, like `https://fr.wikipedia.org/wiki/Croissant_(viennoiserie)` will work fine out of the box, and point to [](https://fr.wikipedia.org/wiki/Croissant_(viennoiserie)) with the popup still working!